kloptops/harbourmaster/beta.md

 - Port previews, we can really showcase the ports.
 - Cancellable downloads, accidentally started a 300mb download?
 Get out of here.
 - Filter ports by genre/porter/runtime
-- Localizations (We currently have English, Italian, French, and German), translators welcome!
+- Localizations (We currently have English, Italian, French, German, and Polish), [translators welcome!](https://crowdin.com/project/portmaster)
 - **Themes:**
   - Since it was possible with the custom GUI, we went for it.
   - We have a few themes at launch, but contributions are more than welcome.
-    - *Default Theme*: comes in both light mode and dark mode
+    - *Default Theme*: comes in both light mode and dark modes
     - *Zelda*: LTTP Inspired theme
     - *FF VII*: A beautifully done FF7 theme
     - *Basic Theme*: A super barebones theme so you can get started designing your own!